Krypteria/Neo4LDAP/README.md

 This allows Neo4LDAP to **coexist with BloodHound** and be used as a practical alternative in the Active Directory cybersecurity field.

+> ⚠️ **Disclaimer:** At the moment, only on-premise data is processed, Azure data is not currectly supported.

 > 📘 To maximize the effectiveness of Neo4LDAP and gain a deeper understanding of how it handles special cases and internal logic, it is highly recommended to read through the full [project wiki]().
 The documentation covers key design decisions, usage examples, and query behaviors that may not be immediately apparent.